Imagine this.

 Excerpt:

 Engaged in a frenzied firefight and outnumbered by the Taliban, Navy Lt.
-Michael Murphy made a desperate decision as he and three fellow SEALs fought for their lives on a rocky mountainside in Afghanistan’s Kunar Province in 2005.
+Michael Murphy made a desperate decision as he and three fellow SEALs fought for their lives on a rocky mountainside in Afghanistan’s Kunar Province in 2005.What happened to Murphy?

 In a last-ditch effort to save his team, Murphy pulled out his satellite phone, walked into a clearing to get reception and called for reinforcements as a fusillade of bullets ricocheted around him.
 One of the bullets hit him, but he finished the call and even signed off, “Thank you.”